DSR-RHIT/me447-visualizing-data/cm/cm102-data-studio.md

 State specifically how each data requirements has been met.
 This summary will be part of the prose description that accompanies each graph in the portfolio.

 <br> <a href="#top">▲ top of page</a>

-## practice data sets in R

-We use the practice data sets available in R to practice getting the data into the right form for the graph and for practice creating the various graph types.
-Thus you can work ahead on learning to create the various graph types before obtaining the final data sets used in the portfolio.

-Refer to the [lecture slides](../slides/sd021-data-basics.pdf) for a refresher on examining practice data in base R and in R packages.
-You may recall:

-    data()                     # to list data sets in base R data(package = "pkg_name") # to list data sets in package "pkg_name"

-<br> <a href="#top">▲ top of page</a>